Sunama/VEVideoEditor/README.md

 Video Editor for iOS based from AV Foundation Framework.

+This project is thesis of Computer & Telecommunication Engineering of Dhurakij Pandit University (Thailand)

 Features
   * Add image layer to video
   * Merge multiple video